webix-hub/docs/data/api/refs/ui.treemap.md

 - api/link/ui.treemap_loadnext.md - sends a request to load the specified number of records to the end of the clientside dataset or to the specified position
 - api/link/ui.treemap_locate.md - gets the id of an item from the specified HTML event
 - api/link/ui.treemap_mapevent.md - routes events from one object to another
-- api/link/ui.treemap_move.md - moves the specified item to the new position
 - api/link/ui.treemap_moveselection.md - moves selection in the specified direction
 - api/link/ui.treemap_open.md - opens the branch with the specified id
 - api/link/ui.treemap_openall.md - opens all branches in the tree